somnek/mee/README.md

 }
 ```

-This will generate random in `adjective-noun` format.
+This will generate random name in `adjective-noun` format.